rapiddweller/rapiddweller-benerator-ce/docs/advanced_topics.md

 </bean>
 ```

 You can use all inline construction styles in a spec attribute, too.
-See ???, ??? and ???

-You can invoke methods on beans using DatabeneScript:
+You can invoke methods on beans using rapiddwellerScript:

 `<execute>`myBean.init(47 + 11)`</execute>`